iiamabby/site/README.md

 Most open source projects use GitHub for collaboration.
 Create a GitHub account if you don't have one already.

-## Contributing to the Website
+## Contributing to cloudnative.nz

 ### Step 5: Write a Blog Post

-We encourage you to write your own blog posts on topics related to open source, web development, cloud computing, or any technology in this space.
-Share your knowledge and experiences with the community.
-Once your blog post is ready, follow the project's guidelines for submitting it.

 For this site follow these steps to start contributing:

 - Create a github account
 - Fork this repo
-- Use `git clone <url>` to pull down this repo to your device
+- Use `git clone https://github.com/cloudnative-nz/site.git` to pull down this repo to your device
-- Run this website by opening the index.html file
+- Run this website by opening the index.html file from your file explorer
+- View the issues and decide on which one to work through
 - To add your changes make a PR request, we will view and merge your code

-### Step 6: Add Your Blog Post

-Fork the project's repository on GitHub and create a new branch for your changes.
-Add your blog post to the appropriate section of the website, whether it's under "Blog," "Tutorials," or any other relevant category.
-Write a brief description of your post and include any necessary images or assets.

-### Step 7: Submit a Pull Request
+### Step 6: Submit a Pull Request

 When your changes are ready, submit a pull request to the original project repository.
 A pull request is a request to merge your changes into the main codebase.
 Be sure to follow the project's contribution guidelines and provide a clear description of your changes.

-### Step 8: Engage with the Community
+### Step 7: Engage with the Community

 Engage with the community by participating in discussions, commenting on issues, and helping other contributors.
 Collaboration is a key aspect of open source, and being an active community member enhances your open source experience.